Rubusch/ansible__raspberry/README.md

    -> /dev/sdi

 $ cd ./sd
-$ ./setup.sh /dev/sdi
+$ ./setup.sh /dev/sdi CTRL02 10.1.10.33
     ...
 	READY.
 $
 ```
-NB: if there is no `READY.` the SD card setup failed.
+NB: If there is no `READY.` the SD card setup failed.

 ## Raspberry: Prepare the Ansible setup